corda/corda/docs/source/design/monitoring-management/design.md

 There are a number of activities and parts to the solution proposal:

 1. Extend JMX metric reporting through the Corda Monitoring Service and associated jolokia conversion to REST/JSON) coverage (see implementation details) to include all Corda services (vault, key management, transaction storage, network map, attachment storage, identity, cordapp provision) & subsytems components (state machine)

 2. Review and extend Corda log4j2 coverage (see implementation details) to ensure

    - consistent use of severities according to situation
    - consistent coverage across all modules and libraries
    - consistent output format with all relevant contextual information (node identity, user/execution identity, flow session identity, version information)
    - separation of Corda Node and CorDapp log outputs (TBC) For consistent interleaving reasons, it may be desirable to continue using combined log output.

    Publication of a *code style guide* to define when to use different severity levels.

 3. Implement a CorDapp to perform sanity checking of flow framework, fundamental corda services (vault, identity), and dependent middleware infrastructure (message broker, database).
-   [TBC]

 4. Revisit and enhance as necessary the [Audit service API]( https://github.com/corda/corda/pull/620 ), and provide a persistent backed implementation, to include:

    - specification of Business Event Categories (eg. User authentication and authorisation, Flow-based triggering, Corda Service invocations, Oracle invocations, Flow-based send/receive calls, RPC invocations)
    - auto-enabled with Progress Tracker as Business Event generator
    - RDBMS backed persistent store (independent of Corda database), with adequate security controls (authenticated access and read-only permissioning).
 Captured information should be consistent with standard logging, and it may be desirable to define auditable loggers within log4j2 to automatically redirect certain types of log events to the audit service.

 5. Ensure 3rd party middleware drivers (JDBC for database, MQ for messaging) and the JVM are correctly configured to export JMX metrics.
 Ensure the [JVM Hotspot VM command-line parameters](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/clopts001.html) are tuned correctly to enable detailed troubleshooting upon failure.
 Many of these metrics are already automatically exposed to 3rd party profiling tools such as Yourkit.

    Apache Artemis has a comprehensive [management API](https://activemq.apache.org/artemis/docs/latest/management.html) that allows a user to modify a server configuration, create new resources (e.g. addresses and queues), inspect these resources (e.g. how many messages are currently held in a queue) and interact with it (e.g. to remove messages from a queue), and exposes key metrics using JMX (using role-based authentication using Artemis's JAAS plug-in support to ensure Artemis cannot be controlled via JMX)..

 ##### Restrictions

-- As of Corda M11, Java serialisation in the Corda node has been restricted, meaning MBeans access via the JMX port will no longer work.
+As of Corda M11, Java serialisation in the Corda node has been restricted, meaning MBeans access via the JMX port will no longer work.

-- Usage of Jolokia requires bundling an associated *jolokia-agent-war* file on the classpath, and associated configuration to export JMX monitoring statistics and data over the Jolokia REST/JSON interface.
+Usage of Jolokia requires bundling an associated *jolokia-agent-war* file on the classpath, and associated configuration to export JMX monitoring statistics and data over the Jolokia REST/JSON interface.
 An associated *jolokia-access.xml* configuration file defines role based permissioning to HTTP operations.

 ## Complementary solutions

 A number of 3rd party libraries and frameworks have been proposed which solve different parts of the end to end solution, albeit with most focusing on the Agent Collector (eg. collect metrics from systems then output them to some backend storage.), Event Storage and Search, and Visualization aspects of Systems Management and Monitoring.
+These
-These include:
+include:

 | Solution                                 | Type (OS/£) | Description                              |
 | ---------------------------------------- | ----------- | ---------------------------------------- |